Multicultural Affairs: Education and Training Sessions

 Facilitation Training

-This multi-hour training (minimum of three hours) is designed for individuals or groups looking to acquire and hone skills to lead facilitation-based dialogue centered around topics related to bias, identity, power, privilege, oppression, and more.
+This multi-hour training (minimum of three hours) is designed for individuals or groups looking to acquire and hone skills to lead facilitation-based dialogue centered around topics related to identity, social and group dynamics, challenging community issues, and more.
 Through a variety of interactive exercises, participants will learn about the purpose and process of building safer spaces, acquire skills to plan and execute an effective workshop, and engage in practice facilitation scenarios.
-This training is suited best for cohorts or individuals who have experienced facilitation-based learning, have done self-work around identity, power, privilege, and oppression, and are looking to create dialogue spaces for others in their community.
+This training is suited best for cohorts or individuals who have experienced facilitation-based learning, have done self-work around identity, dynamic related to power and positionality, and are looking to create dialogue spaces for others in their community.

 Multicultural Affairs